 After the lard is mixed in I add the cold butter.
 Leave most of the butter in large flakes so those flakes melt in the oven and help form layers in the dough, giving the crust a flaky texture.

 Make sure to mix in the water just until the dough comes together.
 Don’t worry if it looks a little shaggy and there are some dry bits.
 Gather up the dry bits and wrap them up with the dough.
 The water will redistribute while the dough rests in the refrigerator.

 Speaking of the dough resting, this is one of the most important steps in making a good pie dough.
 I can’t stress enough that you’ve got to have patience!
 You must be patient and let the dough rest before you roll it and you must be patient and let the dough rest after you roll it.
 There is no way around it.

 I’ve been a baker my whole life, but I don’t think I became a good baker until I learned to have patience.
 There are some things that just can’t be rushed.
 If you learn to let that dough rest, or let that bread dough rise slowly and fully, or let the butter come to room temperature before making cookies, you’ll transform the way you bake.
 Relax, have patience and enjoy the process.

-Watch this video to see how to make perfect pie crust:
+Watch the recipe video to see how to make perfect pie crust.